TasKesk/horsera/README.md

   * Make sure you protect the "db" folder with you server configuration (.htaccess) but make sure the PHP files can access it.
   * Avoid downloading services or addons from untrusted sources.
   * Install an anti-ddos extension on your HTTP server. (request limit)

+### No Horsera?

+Horsera's existence is pointless, so after of 76 total hours of development we are announcing that the project will be abandoned.
+But something better is coming in 2023...